RuneLabsxyz/ponzi-docs/docs/🤖 Agents/how-we-made-johnny.md

 The conscioussness produces thoughts such as "I should check on my lands", or "I should tweet something", which the orchestrator processes as an input to decide what to do.
 The orchestrator will process the thought and then output the actions to take, and in the case of a ponziland action, a chain of thought is started to execute the action and then the result of the ponziland action is processed as a new input.

 All of the charactarization is done in the conscioussness and the orchestrator/processor.
-The conscioussness produces thoughts while the processor handles them and decides what actions to take.
+The conscioussness produces thoughts while the processor processes those thoughts as well as other inputs, and decides what actions to take.
 At the moment the actions the processor has access to are:
 - discord_message
 - tweet
 - ponziland_action ( Start Chain of Thought)